Abdelrahman-Mohamed-Abdelaty/Natours/README.md

 - **Stripe Integration**: Secure and seamless credit card payments for booking tours.
 - **Webhooks**: Handling Stripe webhooks for payment confirmations and booking management.

+### Testing

+- **Unit Testing and Integration Testing with Jest**: Comprehensive unit and integration tests to ensure code quality and functionality.
+- **End-to-End Testing with Puppeteer**: Simulate user interactions and verify the complete flow of the application using Puppeteer.

 ### Development and Deployment

 - **Development Tools**: Debugging with ndb, handling unhandled routes, and error handling during development.